elijahboston/blog/_posts/deploying-selenium-grid-to-aws-fargate.md

 date: '2019-09-23'
 title: 'Deploying Selenium Grid on AWS Fargate'
 tags: aws | serverless | fargate | selenium
+description: Seleum Grid is great and it's a breeze to get it started up locally, where things get a bit heavier is when you actually want to deploy it for real instead of just on your local machine.
 ---

 Seleum Grid is great and it's a breeze to get it started up locally, where things get a bit heavier is when you actually want to deploy it for real instead of just on your local machine.